102 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you are using opioids regularly, you may not be eligible to participate.

-What data supports the effectiveness of this treatment for pain relief after breast reconstruction surgery?
+What evidence suggests that this trial's treatments could be effective for pain relief after breast reconstruction surgery?

 This trial is for adult women with breast cancer, who are in good to moderate health (ASA 1-3), and are scheduled for DIEP flap surgery.
 It's not open to those who regularly use opioids, have allergies to local anesthetics, or can't describe their pain level using a number scale.